-You often need to debug SSL/TLS related issue while working as a web engineer, web master or system administrator.
+You often need to debug SSL/TLS related issues while working as a web engineer, webmaster, or system administrator.

 To troubleshoot intranet resources, you need a standalone software/tools which you can install in your network and perform a necessary test.